chyke007/randomcolourblinkwithmail/Readme.md

   - It normally connects to Analog Input (ex. on Arduino); however you can use it with Digital as well if you connect a 10K resistor between VCC & Signal

+- Led
+  - I used a RGB Led